-Endocrinology division faculty are involved in both basic and clinical research.
-The Division works with laboratories in other departments and institutions, providing fellows an opportunity to expand their research interests and learning opportunities.
+Pediatric endocrinology faculty are involved in both basic and clinical research.
+The Division of Pediatric Endocrinology works with laboratories in other departments and institutions, providing fellows an opportunity to expand their research interests and learning opportunities.

 Research within the Division is grouped into several main themes: